How To Run C++?

 Run Linux

 C was developed to run Unix, and there is a long historical connection.
 One of best ways to use C++ is in its home, on the Unix clone known and Linux.
 Linux is a free OS having many distributors, each of which gives a slightly different flavor to their version.
 Any Linux distro will have command-line C++ compiler and some variety of editors and IDEs, though you may have to install them from the distro repository.
-A repository is sort of like an app store, but less pretentious.
+A repository is much like an app store, but less pretentious.

 There are many ways to run Linux: